Barley Charlie

-Barley Charlie was an Australian television sitcom which aired in 1964.
+Barley Charlie is an Australian television sitcom which aired in 1964.
 It was the second television sitcom produced in Australia; being preceded by the 1957–1959 series Take That, although that Crawford Productions sitcom had only aired in Melbourne.
 Some of the creatives went on to be involved in the serial drama Undercurrent (1965).

 Overview

 Barley Charlie aired for 13 episodes, produced by GTV-9 and also shown on other stations across Australia.
 Though short-lived, the series was a ratings success.
 The main cast were Sheila Bradley, Robina Beard, and Edward Hepple.

 The National Film and Sound Archive hold at least four episodes of Barley Charlie as well as some documentation.